 Since the retirement of all four battleships with a total of 36 16-inch (406mm) guns, the US Navy is left with small 5-inch (127mm) guns (below) on today's cruisers and destroyers for naval surface fire support.
 Although some money is provided for research each year to quiet the Marines and other critics, other Navy programs always take priority when it comes to providing large sums for procurement.

 The MK-71 8-inch gun can deliver the firepower of three 5-inch guns, and much longer ranges are possible by procuring the MK-63 8-inch projectile.
-This is an upgraded German "Arrow" projectile from WWII, with a long, pointed nose and a sabot sleeve that achieved a range of 41 miles when fired during the Vietnam conflict.
+This was an upgraded German "Arrow" projectile from WWII, with a long, pointed nose and a sabot sleeve that achieved a range of 41 miles when fired during the Vietnam conflict.
 However, an improved aerodynamic shape called "base bleed" later developed by Dr. Gerald Bull for 175mm projectiles can add a few more miles by reducing drag.
 The MK-63 projectile weighed 115 pounds (the average 8-inch HE round weighs 260 pounds) and was used against Viet Cong base camps deep in the interior of the country with good success.
 Unfortunately, the Navy did not fully develop the round combination (projectile and powder) and the resulting range error was about 250 yards, which is outside the lethal effect of the round.
-By simply determining a better powder match to the projectile, the Navy could have cut that range error down to around 80 yards.
+By simply determining a better powder match to the projectile the Navy could have cut that range error down to around 80 yards.
 Multiple rounds can reduce this error considerably to meet engagement requirements.

 This 8-inch projectile provides triple the range of 5-inch guns at considerably less cost than any weapon proposed today.
 Naval gunfire is needed to provide FIREPOWER to blast enemy defensive positions.
 An MK-71/60 firing twenty 8-inch rounds within one minute can provide far greater firepower at a far lower cost than expensive guided munitions.
 This is important because the exact location of the enemy is often unknown, so guns blast suspected locations.
-Finally, the variety of 155mm projectiles used by the Marine Corps can be fired over 40 miles from 8-inch guns by using sabots.